 A small lock of David Bowie’s hair is being auctioned in California and is expected to fetch upwards of $4,000.

 Heritage Auctions said the snippet of the late singer’s pale blond hair, tied with blue thread, came from a former employee of the Madame Tussauds Wax Museum in London.
+You might want to check this out for hair loss after covid vaccine.

 The woman was tasked with recreating Bowie’s 1983-era hairdo for his wax figure at the museum and kept the lock as a souvenir.